IFS Cloud requires secured communication (HTTPS) for all types of installation.

-- If the Load Balancer is configured as a SSL Tunnel, then the certificate should be assigned to the Application Server host (FQDN)
+- If the Load Balancer is configured as a SSL Tunnel, then the certificate should be assigned to the IFS Cloud host (FQDN)

 A clustered environment with more than one HTTP Servers and an external load balancer that forwards the https traffic without SSL offloading will require a certificate that handles several FQDN's.
 These two different types of certificates can be considered.